yvvki/bunup/docs/docs/guide/typescript-declarations.md

 ## Resolving External Types

-When generating declaration files, you might need to include type references from external dependencies.
-Bunup can automatically resolve these external types:
+When your code imports types from external packages, you might need to include those type definitions in your declaration files.
+The `resolve` option tells Bunup to look up and include external types from your dependencies.

 ::: code-group